 We have no idea, of course, of what Mies is talking about, and LeWitt isn’t talking about anything.
 I don’t know how to resolve this disjunction.

 Overall dimensions are close, as is the positioning of the main elements.
 Expect variations within.
 Not modeled, details that accent—full trim, railing, gutters.
 The inset of the windows is exaggerated.
 Also the decks and drive are paved with brick with a different finish and slightly different color.
 I made them gray to separate the planes.
 Had I made them brick they would have blended in with the rest of the house and not been well distinguished in the model or the photographs.
 What I like about the model is that it highlights abstractly the planes and masses, showing them in greater relief, encouraging study of their interrelationships.
 I would like to see a version of the house in which the decks were covered with slate.

 Photograph of the Newt in Somerset via Four-Magazine.

-Floor plans, site map, photograph of garden facade via Wikiarquitectura.
+Floor plans, site map, photographs of fuse box and garden facade via Wikiarquitectura.

 Many thanks to:

 Wolf Tegethoff, Mies van der Rohe: The Villas and Country Houses, MIT Press.

 Kent Kleinman and Leslie Van Duzer, Mies van der Rohe: The Krefeld Villas, Princeton Architecture Press.